On the electrical double layer capacitance of the restricted primitive model: a link between the mesoscopic theory and the associative mean spherical approximation

 Without association ($\alpha=1$), $\Gamma_B$ reduces to the screening parameter $\Gamma^*=\Gamma a$ in the MSA

 In the MSA, the differential capacitance has the form (\ref{C_AMSA}) when $\Gamma_B^*$ is replaced with $\Gamma^*$.

-\paragraph{EDL capacitance in the mesoscopic theory.} Within the framework of the mesoscopic theory, very simple expressions for the EDL capacitance in dilute and concentrated electrolytes were obtained \cite{ciach:25:0,patsahan:26:0}.
-These expressions in the RPM near a flat metallic electrode are significantly different.
-They become identical, however, at the Kirkwood line \cite{kirkwood:36:0} separating the monotonic and oscillatory asymptotic decays of the charge density.
+\paragraph{{\it EDL capacitance in the mesoscopic theory.}} Within the framework of the mesoscopic theory, very simple expressions for the EDL capacitance in dilute and concentrated electrolytes were obtained \cite{ciach:25:0,patsahan:26:0}.
+These expressions for the RPM near a flat metallic electrode are considerably different.
+They become identical, however, at the Kirkwood line \cite{kirkwood:36:0} separating the monotonous and oscillatory asymptotic decays of the charge density.
 The derivation of the formalism of the theory is described in detail in \cite{ciach:18:1,ciach:25:0,patsahan:26:0}.

 The charge-density profile on the small-density side of the Kirkwood line has the form:

 where $a_1$, $a_2$ are in $1/a$ units and $a_1>a_2$.
 For the small voltage, one gets for the capacitance